yuichiro-naito/gdbprof/README.md

 ```

 Where port is a number of port that gdb connects to.
-Where file is a synbole file of the target (kernel).
+Where file is a symbol file of the target (kernel).

 ## Requirements